-BiographyCaryn Simonson is Course Director for BA (Hons) Textile Design at Chelsea College of Arts and a member of the Textile Environment Design (TED) and Textile Futures Research Centre groups (TFRC).
+BiographyCaryn Simonson is Programme Director for Textile Design at Chelsea College of Arts.
 She completed the MA Textiles at Goldsmiths, University of London (1995).
 She has presented work across photography, video, sculpture, installation and writing.
+Member of the Textile Environment Design (TED) and Textile Futures Research Centre groups (TFRC) between 2007-2016.
 Caryn co-curated an exhibition of TFRC members’ work in the 3D online social networking environment Second Life™ which was presented at the ICA, London and internationally.
 In 2008, she guest-edited a special themed issue - Skin and Cloth – for Textile: the journal of Cloth and Culture (Berg, 2008) which explores relationships between skin and cloth, including work on technological advances in textiles.
 She contributed two interviews for this with artists Franko B and Margi Geerlinks.
 In 2007, she curated a group exhibition with Renata Brink called Textile Transporter at arttransponder Gallery, Berlin.
 In 1998, she was invited as guest professor in Textiles at Universität Gesamthochschule, Kassel (Germany) for 5 months and lived and worked in Berlin as a designer/maker of leatherwear and an exhibiting artist (1998-2000).

 Teaching posts have included Course Leader for BA (Hons) Contemporary Textile Practices, Norwich School of Art and Design; Senior Lecturer in Cultural Studies and Associate Lecturer on MA Textile Futures, CSM; and Lecturer in Textiles and Critical Theory at Goldsmiths.
 Caryn is a member of the International Advisory Board for Textile: the journal of cloth and culture (Berg).